 5. Participants are responsible for their own motorcycle and personnel belongings, gears and the damage.

-6. Participants are required to carry their own bike bulb, clutch wire etc. In any malfunctioning our mechanic will fix it and repair but we will not provide any gear.
+6. Participants are required to carry their own bike bulb, clutch wire etc. In any malfunctioning our mechanic will fix it and repair, but we will not provide any gear.

 7. Participants must have their own Royal Enfield or other bike above 150 CC (Those who don’t have bike can get on rent, we can help you find it) or a 4 wheeler to Drive.

-8. Age above 18 years for riding or driving.
+8. You should be above 18 years to drive a vehicle.
 ITINERARY

 Day 01: Day 01: Arrive Phuentsholing Destination: Phuentsholing

-Everyone who is coming by air/ train or road will meet at Jaigaon the last town of India well connected by train and air.
+Everyone who is coming by air/ train or road will meet at Jaigaon, the last town of India well-connected by train and air.
 After immigration and submitting the documents for bike/ car to RTO office you will proceed to Phuentsholing.
-Arrangements will be made for immigration at jaigaon/phuentsholing border, every individual need to carry passport or voter ID card for immigration purpose.
+Arrangements will be made for immigration at Jaigaon/Phuentsholing border.
+Carry passport or voter ID card for immigration purpose.
 The Phuentsholing border gate normally remains open from 6 AM to 8 PM.
-So plan your schedule accordingly.
+So, plan accordingly.
 On arrival in Phuentsholing, reach hotel followed by check-in and installation.
 The gateway to the south, Phuentsholing is a thriving commercial center on the northern edge of the Indian plains.
-Situated directly at the base of the Himalayan foothills, it is a fascinating mixture of Indian and Bhutanese, a perfect example of mingling of people and their culture.
+Situated directly at the base of the Himalayan foothills, it is a fascinating mélange of Indian and Bhutanese culture.
+Overnight at the hotel in Phuentsholing.

-Day 02: Day 02 : Phuentsholing - Thimphu Destination: (180 km, approx 6 hours KM)
+Day 02: Day 02 : Phuentsholing - Paro

-After breakfast, drive to Thimphu.
-4 km ahead of Phuentsholing, you will visit Kharbandi Gompa, the beautiful monastery situated in garden of tropical plants and flowers.
-The monastery contains paintings depicting scenes from the life of Buddha and statues of Shabdrung Ngawang Namgyal and Guru Rimpoche.
-From the monastery garden there is a splendid view of Phuentsholing and plains of West Bangal and their tea gardens beyond.
-Proceed further to Thimphu.
+After breakfast, drive to Paro 4 km ahead of Phuentsholing.
+You will visit Kharbandi Gompa, a beautiful monastery situated in garden of tropical plants and flowers.
+The monastery is home to paintings depicting scenes from the life of Buddha and statues of Shabdrung Ngawang Namgyal and Guru Rimpoche.
+From the monastery garden you get a splendid view of Phuentsholing and plains of West Bengal and their tea gardens.
+Proceed further to Paro.
 Lunch stop en route.
-Fives miles, before Thimphu, visit Simtokha Dzong, the oldest fortress of the Kingdom which now houses the School for religious and cultural studies.
-Evening at leisure.
-Overnight at the hotel in Thimphu.
+Afternoon in Paro; visit Ta Dzong, once a watchtower, built to defend Rinpung Dzong during inter-valley wars of the 17th century.
+Ta Dzong was inaugurated as Bhutan’s National Museum in 1968.
+Afterwards, walk down a hillside trail to visit Rinpung Dzong.
+Built in 1646 by Shabdrung Ngawang Namgyal, the first spiritual and temporal ruler of Bhutan, the Dzong houses the monastic body of Paro, the office of the Dzongda (district administrative head) and Thrimpon (judge) of Paro district.
+Overnight at the hotel in Paro.

-Day 03: Day 03: Thimphu
+Day 03: Cultural tour in Paro

+After breakfast drive up the valley to view the ruins of Drukgyel Dzong.
+It was from here that the Bhutanese repelled several invading Tibetan armies during the 17th century.
+Visit traditional Bhutanese Farm House which offers good insight into lifestyle of the life of local people.
+Then take an excursion to Taktsang Monastery, the most famous of Bhutanese monastery.
+It is said that Guru Rinpoche arrived here on the back of a tigress and meditated at this monastery hence it is called “Tiger’s Nest”.
+The excursion to monastery takes about 5 hours for round trip.
+On our way back to Paro town visit Kyichu Lhakhang, one of the oldest and most sacred shrines of the Kingdom.
+Overnight stay at the hotel in Paro.